Greenwater Marine Sciences Offshore Inc.

 Right now, there are not enough suitable ships available to meet the demand for science at sea.
 Smaller coastal projects are contracted to poorly equipped commercial vessels or are using large ships rather than more efficient and cost-effective smaller vessels.
 Many times, such projects are just not happening at all.

-The backlog of science requirements at sea is considerable and will only increase once the world opens back up from COVID-19.
+The backlog of science requirements at sea is considerable and will only increase as the effects of climate change and ocean degredation become more evident.
 GMSO plans to be there with its fleet of professionally manned, appropriately equipped, and efficiently designed research vessels.

 Photo credited to G. Mark Miller.